lake-thomas/Ailanthus_NAIP_Classification/README.md

 ### Inference
 python inference/tiled_inference_serial.py

-If you use this repo, =cite:
+If you use this repo, cite:
 Lake, T. (2025).
 Classifying Tree-of-Heaven with NAIP imagery and environmental predictors.
 In prep.